 New Pension Rules and the Pensions Act 2008

-- Taking effect from October 2012 the new pension rules will be phased in gradually over four years depending on the number of employees in the company.
+- From October 2012 the new pension rules are gradually being phased in over four years - depending on the number of employees in the company.

 - Every business will be required to offer a company scheme which needs to comply with the new pension rules.

-- Employees will have to be automatically enrolled into the scheme, or the government supplied default scheme called NEST (the National Employment Savings Trust).
+- Employees will have to be automatically enrolled into the scheme, or the government supplied default scheme called NEST (National Employment Savings Trust).

 - A minimum of 8% of employees earnings will have to be paid into the scheme, this is made up of an employer contribution of 3%, an employee contribution of 4% and tax relief of 1%.

 - Employees must be allowed to opt out of the new pension scheme.

 - And employers will be allowed to certify any existing company pension scheme complies with the new pension rules.

 The new pension rules will place a legal obligation upon employers to automatically enrol their employees into a company scheme and make contributions into the fund.
 The rules have been brought about to encourage workers to save for retirement.